UL-FRI-NLP-Course-2022-23/nlp-course-neznaniletecipredmet/README.md

 ### Visualization
 To initiate the visualization, access your terminal and navigate to the directory where the project is stored (*nlp-course-neznaniletecipredmet*).
 Execute the command `python -m http.server 8000` and proceed to open your preferred web browser and access `http:localhost:8000`.

+### Character sentiment
+The sentiment of the character is predicted with a trained model saved in `./models`, using the sentence context.
+An example of usage can be seen in the test.ipynb file located in the root directory.

 ## Example results

 The following results were obtained for the story *Janko in Metka*.